Jaros-777/Slotify/README.md

 - Client panel (for viewing and booking appointments)
 - Full calendar functionality with bookings

 > Note: The project is under active development.
-Many features currently have only the UI implemented.
+Many features may not work or be unavailable.

 ---